 Q. Do I need a tent?
 If so, what kind of tent?

 A. YES.
-Your tent must be white and able to occupy a 10×10 space.
+Your tent must be white and able to occupy a 10×10 space or a 10×20 space.
 Artists must abide by safety measures to ensure the booth tent is adequately secure in case of bad weather or strong winds.
 Bring weights to secure the tent.
 No stakes/ropes will be allowed.

 Q. What are the hours?

 A. Friday: noon – 6 p.m. set-up

 Saturday: 7:00 a.m.
 9:30 a.m. set-up – All vehicles must leave grounds no later than 9:30 a.m

 Saturday: 10:00 a.m – 6:30 p.m.
 Artists are free to stay open as music continues until 10:00 p.m.

 Sunday 10:00 a.m. – 4:00 p.m.
 (Artists brunch at 9:00 a.m.)

 NOTE: Artists must have a WCAF issued tag to enter the grounds to set-up.

 Breakdown is after 4:00 pm on Sunday — no earlier.